simonmichael/hledger/hledger-lib/doc/hledger_timeclock.5.md

 # NAME

-Timelog - the timeclock time logging format, as read by hledger
+Timeclock - the time logging format of timeclock.el, as read by hledger

 # DESCRIPTION

 </div>

-hledger can read timelog files.
+hledger can read timeclock files.
 [As with Ledger](http://ledger-cli.org/3.0/doc/ledger3.html#Time-Keeping),
 these are (a subset of) [timeclock.el](http://www.emacswiki.org/emacs/TimeClock)'s format,